KayNicole10/configure-ad-part-3/README.md

 </p>

 <h1>On-premises Active Directory Deployed in Azure (Part Three)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This is part three of a tutorial that outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />

 <h2>Environments and Technologies Used</h2>